McConnell House (McConnellsburg, Pennsylvania)

-The McConnell House is an historic, American home that is located in McConnellsburg Fulton County, Pennsylvania.
+The McConnell House is an historic home that is located in McConnellsburg Fulton County, Pennsylvania, United States.

 The house was listed on the National Register of Historic Places in 1976.
+It is located in the McConnellsburg Historic District.

 History and architectural features

 Built circa 1760, this historic structure is a 2 1/2-story, L-shaped, four-bay, yellow pine, log structure that sits on a stone foundation.
 The original rectangular section measures twenty-seven feet by twenty-four feet, six inches.
 It has a rear wing that was created in two sections; the newer section dates to 1834.
 The home's original occupant was Daniel McConnell, founder of McConnellsburg.

-The house was listed on the National Register of Historic Places in 1976.
-It is located in the McConnellsburg Historic District.